junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 Cas takes his hand back.
 "I'm sure I'll be fine."

-"I told you you didn't have to do anything for me," Dean stares at him.
+"I told you you didn't have to do anything for me."
+Dean stares at him.

 "But I want to," Cas answers, quiet but firmly.
-"Can you not relate the feeling that someone is doing something extremely important to you but you just aren't even real enough to show how appreciated you are?
+"Can you not relate to the feeling that someone is doing something extremely important to you but you just aren't even real enough to show how appreciated you are?
 The necessity to just do something, anything, to make sure you don't owe them all the kindness?"

 Dean swallows.
 He can relate.
-It turns out you don't need to be a ghost to relate with a ghost.
+It turns out you don't need to be a ghost to relate to a ghost.
 But still, "Dammit Cas, you don't owe me anything, you hear me?
 I don't care about the window or the wet floor, I care --" He stops himself there, blinking at himself, and swallows again.
 "Anyway."

 He turns to the kitchen, brewing his coffee of the day.
 "Don't do that again," he calls behind his back.

-They spend the rest of the day watching *Beetlejuice*, *The Shining*, *Poltergeist*, and *The Six Sense*.
+They spend the rest of the day watching *Beetlejuice*, *The Shining*, *Poltergeist*, and *The Sixth Sense*.
 And they come to a mutual agreement that most of the Hollywood ghost movies aren't very realistic, therefore, don't have much reference value.
 But according to Cas, it is still very nice to watch them with Dean and to understand many new references that Dean can use in the future if he wants.

 Dean grins widely at that.